lderoeck/AI-Project/README.md

 - Cosine distance: `1 - (x · y) / (l2_norm(x)*l2_norm(y))`
 - Manhattan distance: `sum(|x - y|)`

+In information retrieval, cosine is a widely used distance metric for ranked search because it works well for comparing queries to documents.
+Due to many similarities between documents and games and a similar search strategy (user profile is the query and games are documents), we should expect good performance for our recommender system as well.

 To provide accurate and relevant recommendations to the user, we filter out the reviewed items from the nearest neighbours.
-This way we attempt to reduce the bias by keeping our train and test data strictly seperated.
+This way we attempt to reduce the bias by keeping our train and test data strictly separated.

+### Assumptions & expectations
+Overall, we make the following assumptions for our recommender system and evaluation process:
+- The inventories of users are the ground truth of user's interests (note that in reality this may not be the case)
+- A review is an indication of interest, independent from the sentiment that is associated with it (like/dislike)
+- Games are very similar to documents, so we expect cosine distance to work well
+- Tf-idf prevents bias towards common tags, so we expect it to perform well

 ## Recommender evaluation
 First, we generate recommendations based on a user's reviews, as outlined above.
 Then, we evaluate them both quantitatively and qualitatively.